Auckland Ferry Terminal: New ferry terminal

-The more contemporary ferry piers and waiting area were constructed mostly as an open-sided structure with a curved seagull/sail-roof, which together with ornamental "smokestack" turrets is designed to evoke ships berthed behind the original building.
+The more contemporary ferry piers and waiting area were constructed mostly as an open-sided structure with a curved seagull/sail-roof, which together with ornamental turrets is designed to evoke ships berthed behind the original building.
 It also needed to be of a low profile to retain building views, and was designed by architect Murray Day to be easily maintainable and expandable.